Dan's Hiking Pages: Hikes in the San Gabriels and Beyond

 Books:

-• Day Hikes Around Los Angeles - by Robert Stone.
-(Day Hikes Books: Red Lodge, 2003).
+• Day Hikes Around Los Angeles - by Robert Stone (Day Hikes Books: Red Lodge, 2003).
 Hike 70: "Beacon Hill."
 Brief historical background and trail description of a 4.0-mile loop hike with 550 feet in gain ascending Fern Canyon Trail and descending Coolidge Trail and Lower Beacon Trail (or 2.5 miles out and back).
 His description of the beginning of the hike is vague and confusing.
 His elevation gain does not take into account for some rollercoaster action.
-His line map is accurate and helpful exept for beginning the hike.
+His line map is accurate and helpful except for beginning the hike.
+He has corrected these issues in his 2012 book (see below).

 • Los Angeles County: A Day Hiker's Guide - by John McKinney (The Trailmaster: Santa Barbara, 2006).
 "Beacon Hill."
 Good historical background and trail description of the 4-mile loop with 600 feet in gain.
-His description of the beginning of the hike is a bit vague but better than Stone's.
+His description of the beginning of the hike is a bit vague but better than Stone's 2003 book.
 Typical of McKinney's work, his colorful writing style makes enjoyable reading.

 • Afoot and Afield in Los Angeles County - by Jerry Schad (Wilderness Press: Berkley, 2000).
 Area B-6, Trip 2: "Beacon Hill."
-Brief historical background and a trail description of a 1.9-mile hike beginning 0.1 mile up Lower Beacon Trail, then climbs straight up the hill to intersect the saddle route just west of the summit, then returns via Fern Canyon Trail.
-I did not see any indication that Schad's ascending trail is any longer in use.
+Brief historical background and a trail description of a 1.9-mile hike ascending the north ridge (beginning 0.1 mile up Lower Beacon Trail) to intersect Upper Beacon Trail just west of the summit, then returns via Fern Canyon Trail.

 Inspiration | News | Links